Family Of Girl Who Died At Age 11 Finds Her Headstone Overturned And Damaged At Cemetery In Hillside

 “It” is the headstone.
 Pictures from Demetric Brown – Edna Marie’s sister and Shenita’s aunt – show the stone off its base.
 She looked across the rows and later found it face down, far from its spot.

-“The headstone is very heavy, so someone had to move it,” said Demetric Brown.READ MORE: Young Boy Shot And Seriously Wounded In Bronzeville High-Rise Apartment
+“The headstone is very heavy, so someone had to move it,” said Demetric Brown.READ MORE: 3 Killed In Black Powder Explosion At Starved Rock State Park

 The headstone is now back, but obviously damaged.